The Entrance, New South Wales: Culture

 The Entrance Cinema is located on the corner of The Entrance Road and Bayview Mall.
 The cinema was opened as The Prince Edward Theatre in 1934 and was immediately popular due to the fire that burnt the other cinema in The Entrance, the Wintergarden Theatre in the same year.
 The Prince Edward Theatre closed in 1977 but was reopened in 1981 when it was purchased and converted into a smaller cinema.
 A second screen was added in 1988.
 The cinema was subject to news coverage in 2006 when it refused to screen the film, The Da Vinci Code as it was contrary to the owner's beliefs.

 There is a history walk along the main street and the ocean front boardwalk.
 This identifies with both text and photos important historic sites in the town.

 In 1999, The Entrance waterfront was named 'The Pelican Capital of Australia' by Wyong Shire Council to coincide with the opening of a pelican feeding platform as part of the waterfront redevelopment.
 The daily practice attracts 20,000 visitors annually.
 The Entrance is also visited by anglers.
 The species of fish that can be found in the area include whiting, flathead, bream, and blackfish.

+Demographics

+As of the 2021 census, The Entrance had a population of 15,839.
+The majority of residents (78.5%) were born in Australia, with the next most common countries of birth being England (3.0%) and New Zealand (1.6%).

+The most common ancestries were English (40.5%), Australian (38.7%), and Irish (13.2%).
+English was the primary language spoken at home by 85.9% of the population, while other languages included Spanish (0.7%), Punjabi (0.6%), and Mandarin (0.5%).

+The most common religious affiliations were No Religion (34.0%), Catholic (26.3%), and Anglican (17.2%), with Christianity overall representing 58.9% of the population.
+Additionally, 5.5% of the population identified as Aboriginal and/or Torres Strait Islander.